 The colony is screened for selected agents in May/June and an extended analysis is performed in November/December.

-The tests for influenza H1N1, Salmonella, Yersinia enterocolitica and Sarcoptes sp are done on pooled samples based on recommendations from the Danish Technological University.
+The tests for Porcine circovirus type 2, Influenza H1N1, Salmonella, Yersinia enterocolitica and Sarcoptes sp are done on pooled samples based on recommendations from the Danish Technological University.
 The amount of sampling material is identical to individual sampling.

 Please send an email to our Veterinarian if you have any questions regarding the health and welfare of Göttingen Minipigs.